LukeWebster89/MTG-Deck-Builder-Spring-Project/README.md

 <details>
 <summary>o	What went well? / What didn't go as planned?</summary>

 I was pleased with the overall build of my project and that it functioned as I would have liked.
 My postman requests were all succesful and my database could store the type of data that I wanted.

+Thankfully, I didn't run into any of the problems I'd planned for on my risk assessment which also made the project run smoothly.

 I wasn't able to get complete 100% coverage with my testing but I am still pleased with the amount that I did manage to achieve.

 </details>